-CLEARANCE IN 2019
+CLEARANCE IN 2020

 It appears from data incorporated in Niger's 2020 Article 5 deadline extension request that 11,500m2 of land was cleared between July and end 2019 with the destruction of 199 anti-personnel mines.
-21 CNCCAI reported to the Oslo Review Conference that it had deployed 40 deminers in mid-June 2019 to conduct mine clearance in Madama and that by the time of the conference in November it had cleared 9,080m2, destroying 183 anti-personnel mines.
+30 CNCCAI reported to the Oslo Review Conference that it had deployed 40 deminers in mid-June 2019 to conduct mine clearance in Madama and that by the time of the conference in November it had cleared 9,080m2, destroying 183 anti-personnel mines.
 It said the operation was continuing and that it was funded by Niger from national resources.
-22 In its Article 5 deadline extension request, it reported total clearance between July 2019 and March 2020 of 18,483m2 with the destruction of 323 mines.
-23
+31